Analysis | 3 early takeaways from Supreme Court nominee Amy Coney Barrett’s final day of questioning

 Republicans recognized that under this questioning, Barrett risked being viewed as more extreme after these hearings than she was going into them.

-So they picked her argument that that she couldn’t single-handedly change laws as a justice.
+So they picked her argument that she couldn’t single-handedly change laws as a justice.
 Graham, for example, coaxed her to talk about how criminalizing IVF would be up to a legislature, not a court.
 And he and other Republicans led her to discuss how she might vote in favor of keeping Obamacare in place.

-“So it is not fair,” Sen. John Cornyn (R-Texas) said, concluding his last round of questioning, “to suggest that by confirming you to the position, this will adversely impact the lives of these individuals [who rely on the ACA]?”
+“So it is not fair,” Sen. John Cornyn (R-Tex.) said, concluding his last round of questioning, “to suggest that by confirming you to the position, this will adversely impact the lives of these individuals [who rely on the ACA]?”
 Barrett responded she would keep an open mind.

 Republicans have the votes to confirm Barrett to the court, but they also don’t want to risk losing more moderate Republican senators — or doing worse in public opinion than they already are on this.
 Two GOP senators who tend to support abortion rights, Sens.
 Lisa Murkowski (Alaska) and Susan Collins (Maine), are already potential “no” votes on her confirmation.